rwaldron/idiomatic.js/readme.md

 		// 2.B.1.2
 		// Using only one `var` per scope (function) promotes readability
-		// and keeps your declaration list free of clutter and unnec. bytes
+		// and keeps your declaration list free of clutter (also saves a few bytes)

 		// Bad
 		var foo = "";
 		var bar = "";